Futures contracts sit at the center of financial trading. They help manage price risks and let traders ride market trends.

 What is a futures contract?

-A futures contract is a financial instrument that is a binding agreement where parties agree to buy or sell a standardized asset at a specific time either on a specific date or within a specific month.
-Used for speculation and hedging.
+They agree to buy or sell a standardized asset at a set time, either on a certain date or sometime within a given month.
+People use these contracts for speculation or hedging, depending on their goals.